The asymmetry of complete and constant width bodies in general normed spaces and the Jung constant: Introduction

+Explicitely mentioning \cite{BF}, in many classical works in convexity, significant parts are devoted to geometric inequalities among the basic radii (see \cite{Bo,Le,Sa,St21}), generalizations (\cite{BeHe2,Br2,Gon,H,Per}), and between radii and other functionals (\cite{BeHe1,BHCS,HeHC}).

 In recent years both, Jung's inequality as well as the Minkowski asymmetry have drawn renewed attention.
-Jung's inequality has been generalized and improved in several ways (see, \eg, \cite{BM,BrK,H}) and also the Minkowski asymmetry has been generalized \cite{GJ2}.
-In \cite{Sch2} the Minkowski asymmetry has been used as a parameter improving geometric inequalities and in \cite{BeF,GuK1} especially as a connection between a geometric inequality and its restricted version to symmetric sets.
+Jung's inequality has been generalized and improved in several ways (see, \eg, \cite{BM,BrK,H}).
+In \cite{Sch2} the Minkowski asymmetry has been used as a parameter for improving geometric inequalities and in \cite{BeF,GuK1} especially as a connection between a geometric inequality and its restricted version to symmetric sets.
 Fundamental results used in the present paper stem from \cite{BrK2}.
-There, besides others, a sharpened version of Jung's inequality involving the Minkowski asymmetry has been derived (see Proposition \ref{BrK_Bohnenbl} below), which is of major interest here, too.
+There, besides others, sharpened versions of Jung's and Bohnenblust's inequalities involving the Minkowski asymmetry have been derived (see Proposition \ref{BrK_Bohnenbl} below), which are of major interest here, too.

-In \cite{Sch2} Schneider says \enquote{as a rule, the first step $[\dots]$ consists in optimizing a proof of the inequality to make the identification of the equality cases as easy as possible}.
-We think the following leads in this direction.
+The main result we obtain is a one-to-one relation between the maximal Minkowski asymmetry of complete bodies within a given Minkowski space $\M^n = (\R^n,\norm)$ and the \cemph{dred}{Jung constant} $j(\M^n)$ of the same space, which measures the maximal ratio between the circumradius and the diameter of arbitrary bodies in that space.